Sparky D

-Doreen C. Broadnax, known professionally as Sparky D, or spelled Sparky Dee (born June 2, 1965) is an American hip–hop musician and rapper.
-Broadnax is noted as one of the first female battle rappers, first gaining attention through the Roxanne Wars; when she responded to Roxanne Shante's "Roxanne's Revenge" with "Sparky's Turn (Roxanne, You're Through)" in 1985.
+Doreen C. Broadnax (June 2, 1965 – July 4, 2026), known professionally as Sparky D, or alternatively as Sparky Dee, was an American hip-hop musician and rapper.
+She is noted as one of the first female battle rappers, first gaining attention through the Roxanne Wars when she responded to Roxanne Shanté's "Roxanne's Revenge" with "Sparky's Turn (Roxanne, You're Through)" in 1985.

-Biography

 Early life

-Born in Brooklyn, Broadnax was born to a Caucasian mother and Black American father.
+Doreen C. Broadnax was born on June 2, 1965 in Brooklyn, New York City to a Caucasian mother and a black American father.
 Broadnax was raised in the Van Dyke Housing Projects in the Brownsville neighborhood.